jlutrera/Inception/README.md

 	- You can begin from here the docker-compose file, you don't need it before

 4. **Finish with MariaDB.**
-You want to try if each container works in general?
+	- You want to try if each container works in general?
 No worries, you will be able to do it by importing images for wordpress and mariaDB from the hub.

-The 3 github which helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception), [malatini](https://github.com/42cursus/inception) and [vbachele](https://github.com/vbachele/Inception)

 5. **Useful things to know about Inception.**
 	- On my Windows pc, I had to install Ducker Desktop and enable "Use the WSL 2 based engine" in the configuration

+The 3 github which helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception), [malatini](https://github.com/42cursus/inception) and [vbachele](https://github.com/vbachele/Inception)

 # DEFINITIONS